fabiocaccamo/django-colorfield/example/README.md

 This is the example Django polls app with fields that demonstrate the colorfield.
 You can run the two examples from the images on Docker Hub:

 **with a full palette**
+A full palette means that a color picker is presented that spans any color that the user might desire.

 ```
 docker run -d -p 8000:8000 vanessa/django-colorfield:palette